GERMAN ARTILLERY ON WALCHEREN ISLAND. (Numbers, W7 etc. are RAF bombing numbers. Numbers in brackets (9/202) are German numbers.)

 Later the two motor launches were joined by the rest of the Motor Launches from 19th Flotilla.
 (Force “A” Wildfire III, Queenborough)

 Motor Minesweeper MMS 1083 had been fitted with a new device, known as the “washing machine”, to explode acoustic mines.
 In a very short time she exploded 11 mines.
 Her sister minesweepers were keeping a wary eye on her.
-The new device could explode mines a considerable distance away, and that distance was not yet known!
+The new device could explode mines a considerable distance away, and the exact distance was not yet known!
 More worrying was that the explosion of one acustic mine could set off others.

 BYMS 2076 of Flotilla 157 got its first mine at 1220.
 This was followed five minutes later by two more mines being swept by BYMS 2230 and 2141.